knasonov/kosmos2/README.md

    python main.py
    ```

-4. Visit `http://localhost:8000/` in your browser to use a simple upload page.
+4. Visit `http://localhost:8000/` in your browser to use the upload page.
+   Select an MP3 or M4A file, watch the progress bar as it uploads, and
-   You can also send a POST request with an audio file directly to
+   download the resulting transcription when it completes.
+You can also
+   send a POST request with an audio file directly to
    `http://localhost:8000/transcribe`.

 ## Running tests